-Local businesses can use Instagram ads for a number of business objectives, including getting more video views, increasing page post engagement, sending traffic to their website or increasing attendance at an event.
+Local businesses can use Instagram ads for several business objectives, including getting more video views, increasing page post engagement, sending traffic to their website, or increasing attendance at an event.

 Did you know that Facebook and YouTube now offer native video creation tools?
-With the growing consumption of video on Facebook, video marketing on the social network is now essential to increasing engagement and responses.
+With the growing consumption of video on Facebook, video marketing on social networks is essential to increasing engagement and responses.